PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 - **s**: Serialize time.
 - **c**: Commit time.

 In these stats, the **commit time** is the most crucial figure.
 For a write transaction, commit time should not significantly increase over a period.
 If commit time is growing, it may indicate issues with trickle frequency tuning and bugs in write commit overhead management.
+The statistics are reported in performance log every 10 minutes and the percentages of CPU utilization are for the 10 minute window, if the servers were idle for some part of the window then the percentages will indicate lower CPU utilization.
+Please read note below about issue #18.

 ## Read Transaction Stats